WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/educational-credentialing-ecosystem.md

 Beyond this minimal list of functional requirements, we plan to update this with policy-level considerations -- such as environmental sustainability.

 We expect to extend/refine this list of requirements, but our guiding heuristic is the solution must be "better than paper".
-Beyond efficiency and portability, this is particularly important from a privacy and security perspective.
+Specifically, in the process of improving efficiency, portability, and interoperability, we must not threaten privacy and control of the individual in the process.
+In fact; ideally privacy measures and control of the individual will strictly improve.
+This goal requires more elaboration in the list of requirements.

 # Designing the system from first principles